SchengQ/Tbrucei-swimming-analysis/README.md

 # Trypanosoma brucei swimming analysis codes

-This repository contains the simulation and tracking codes used for the analyses reported in our associated PNAS article on *Trypanosoma brucei* swimming dynamics.
+This repository contains the simulation and tracking codes used for the analyses reported in our associated paper (xxxxxxx) on *Trypanosoma brucei* swimming dynamics.

 The repository includes two main components: